If you have a great idea for a book, you've come to the right place.

 While my specialty is proposals, I'm highly skilled at every aspect of book development.
 For example, if you have an existing manuscript, please know that I'm a world-class book editor.
 I've turned books that no one wanted to buy into New York Times bestsellers through thoughtful—and at times brutal—cuts, revisions, and rewriting.

 I'm exceptional at providing analysis, editorial, and ghostwriting help.
 That's why even Hollywood screenwriters rely on me to tell them whether their movies are well-constructed and how their stories can be improved.

 Alternatively, if you need an entire book written from scratch,

 I'm a quick, efficient, and superb ghostwriter.

 book every step of the way: ghostwriting and/or editing the content, gathering evocative photos, making the cover and interiors appealing via superb book designers, and using a variety to tricks I've picked up to help increase your odds of success regardless of whether you're publishing an ebook (e.g., via Amazon's KDP Select program for Kindle, Barnes & Noble's Nook, and/or Apple's iBooks), a print-on-demand book (e.g., via Amazon's CreateSpace), an audio book, and/or a print run via one of the world's finest digital full-color presses I work with that provides exceptional quality at affordable prices.

-To learn more about my experience as both a ghostwriter and bestselling author, please click below to explore:
+To learn more about my experience as a ghostwriter, bestselling author, and screenplay analyst, please click below to explore:

 You can also read about the 16 books published under my own name by searching for "Hy

 Bender" via either Google or online book superstore Amazon.com.
 The following are the covers